Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Conclusions

-Another promising avenue for further research is to enrich ScPO for other variations of the online inventory routing problems.
+Another promising avenue for further research is to enrich ScenPO for other variants of online inventory routing problems.
 For example, one might investigate cyclic delivery patterns to enhance the alignment with other planning processes, consider limited supply availability at the central warehouse, or consider more complex supply chains arising in, for instance, modern city logistics landscapes due to environmental bans of heavy-duty vehicles.

 \begin{APPENDICES} {A\arabic{equation}}

 {A\arabic{table}} {A\arabic{figure}}